Myrtle Beach, SC Solar Panels

 Learn MoreFrequently Asked Questions

-Yes, solar panels increase home value in Myrtle Beach.
-Research from Zillow shows homes with solar panels sell for 4.1% more than comparable homes without solar.
-For a $300,000 home in Myrtle Beach, that translates to approximately $12,300 in added value.
+Yes, solar panels can increase your home’s value in Myrtle Beach.
+Research from Zillow found that homes with solar panels sell for about 4.1% more than comparable homes without them.
+For a $300,000 home in Myrtle Beach, that’s roughly $12,300 in added value.